These Old Shades

-I really didn’t know what to expect from this one.
+I REALLY DIDN’T know what to expect from this one.
 The blurb of my Kindle edition read:

-Considered the book that launched Gerogette Heyer’s career, These Old Shades features two of Heyer’s most memorable characters: Justin Alastair, the Duke of Avon, and Leonie, whom he rescues from a life of ignominy and comes to love and marry.
+Considered the book that launched Georgette Heyer’s career, These Old Shades features two of Heyer’s most memorable characters: Justin Alastair, the Duke of Avon, and Leonie, whom he rescues from a life of ignominy and comes to love and marry.

-The Duke is known for his coldness of manner, his remarkable omniscience, and his debauched lifestyle.
+The Duke is known for his coldness of manner, his remarkable appearance of omniscience, and his debauched lifestyle.
 Late one evening, he is accosted by a young person dressed in ragged boy’s clothing running away from a brutal rustic guardian.
 The Duke buys “Leon” and makes the child his page.
 “Leon” is in fact Leonie, and she serves the Duke with deep devotion.
 When he uncovers the true story of her birth, he wreaks an unforgettable revenge on her sinister father in a chilling scene of public humiliation.

 So, okay.
 For a start, that whole blurb is basically spoiler, and I don’t like it, not one bit.
-Why would they away the end of the book?
+Why would they give away the ending of the book?
 I really believe that my liking for These Old Shades was ruined by knowing how it was going to end – I kept waiting for the public humiliation to come, and it spoiled not only any uncertainty I might have had about the outcome, but also destroys any suspense that Heyer otherwise manages to cultivate pretty successfully.

 Despite the pall cast over it by its horrible description, however, I have to say that I really enjoyed this book a lot.
-I enjoyed the supercilious, incisive Duke of Avon – he’s a popular Heyer hero, and I can see why – and the irrepressible Léon/Léonie, and their relationship, even though the fact that he kept calling her an “infant” even after they get together kind of grates on the modern woman that I am, never mind the age difference.
+I enjoyed the supercilious, incisive Duke of Avon – he’s a popular Heyer hero, and I can see why – and the irrepressible Léon/Léonie, and their relationship, even though the fact that he kept calling her an “infant” even after they get together kind of grates on the modern woman that I am, never mind the age difference of twenty-plus years.
 I could initially forgive all the “my infant” stuff because it was clear he was trying to distance himself from her, try to convince himself he wasn’t in love with her, or that he would be a suitable match.
 But later?
 That’s just creepy.